-The seminal event in 2003, of course, was the founding of Tesla Motors, Inc. (now just called Tesla, Inc.), the maker of the most successful line of mass produced electric cars since the very early part of the twentieth century when gasoline cars originally put electric cars out of business.
-And unlike the Tucker Corporation, Tesla has designed and produced not just one model (the Roadster), but four (the Model S, Model X, and the Model 3), with two new designs on the way (a commercial truck and a new Model S).
-Thus while Tucker produced only fifty Torpedos, Tesla had manufactured in excess of one hundred thousand by the end of 2017.
+The seminal event in 2003, of course, was the founding of Tesla Motors, Inc. (now just called Tesla, Inc.), the maker of the most successful line of mass produced electric cars since the very early part of the twentieth century when gasoline car companies like GM and Ford originally put electric car companies like Fritchle out of business.
+And unlike the Tucker Corporation, Tesla has designed and produced not just one model (the Roadster), but four (the Model S, Model X, and the Model 3), with three new designs on the way (a tractor-trailer, a pickup truck, and a new Model S).
+Thus while Tucker produced only fifty Torpedos, Tesla has manufactured in excess of one hundred thousand vehicles.

-However Tesla has proven to be as creative in its financing in many ways as the 1940’s era Tucker Corporation, including dalliances with solar panel maker and installer Solar City (which it bought in 2016).
+Tesla has proven to be as creative in its financing in many ways as the 1940’s era Tucker Corporation, including dalliances with solar panel maker and installer Solar City (which it bought in 2016).
 Musk’s tactics in raising awareness of Tesla and its way it raises funds has attracted the attention of the SEC over the years, although nothing proved actionable.
-Until last month when Musk publicly mused over the possibility of taking Tesla private.
-This proved to be to much for the SEC, particularly after the musing came to naught, and they filed fraud charges against Musk and Tesla.
+That is until last month when Musk publicly mused (via Twitter) over the possibility of taking Tesla private.
+This proved to be too much for the SEC, particularly after the musing came to naught, and they filed fraud charges against Musk and Tesla.

 And in fact Musk settled the charges in two days, agreeing to a $20 million fine (with the Tesla board agreeing to another $20 million) and stepping down as chairman of the company.
 Musk still holds the position of CEO, the only position of any real significance as the the Tesla board is more than aware that few people other than Musk is capable of the necessary innovation and operating prowess that Tesla needs to stay in business.
 The new chairman will no doubt have veto power over critical financial decisions of the company, something which the SEC sought over all else and something that the board likely has felt for some time was necessary given the pressure Musk is under to deliver results.